marczz/git-memo/source/error_fix.rst

     $ # fix the commit message if necessary

-To amend a past commit on a clean working directory, you need to come back to the erroneous commit, fix it and :ref:`rebase` the latter commits on the the new fixed state.
+To amend a past commit on a clean working directory, you need to come back to the erroneous commit, fix it and :ref:`rebase:<rebase>` the latter commits on the the new fixed state.

 An example adapted from :gitdoc:`user-manual: Rewriting a